barbagroup/cloud-repro/examples/snake2d2k35/README.md

 (The Python script will write the file `snake2d2k35.body`.)

-2- (optional) Create the YAML node `mesh` to be added to the `config.yaml` PetIBM configuration file:
+ii- (optional) Create the YAML node `mesh` to be added to the `config.yaml` PetIBM configuration file:

 ```shell
 python scripts/create_mesh_yaml.py